scrapoxy/scrapoxy/packages/website/usage/env.md

 - `MASTER_PORT` : Port of the Master.
 The default value is `8888`.
 - `MASTER_TIMEOUT` : Timeout in milliseconds when the Master relays a request to a proxy endpoint.
 The default value is `60000` (1 minute).
+- `MASTER_CERTIFICATE_CERT` : Certificate to activate TLS support on the Master
+- `MASTER_CERTIFICATE_KEY` : Secret key of the certificate.
+Both values must be set to activate TLS.

 ### Probe